 The French graduate program, with its breadth of topics in literature

 and linguistics, offers an interdisciplinary curriculum.
 The linguistics component consists of the study of a variety of linguistic theories and their specific application to the analysis of French.
 The literature option includes a comprehensive genre- and period-oriented set of courses.
 Since a major goal of all students enrolled in a French program is mastery of the language, courses in the Department of French are given in French.

-This program has two options, consisting of course work and either a thesis or two extended essays, for a minimum of 30 graduate units.
+This program has two options, consisting of course work and two extended essays, for a minimum of 30 graduate units, or course work and a thesis for a minimum of 33 graduate units.
 Students should consult their supervisors when selecting elective course work.

 Students must complete

-nine units from their chosen concentraton in either French linguistics or literature
+nine units from their chosen concentration in either French linguistics or literature

 and requirements from either a thesis or extended essays option